Skip to main content Skip to search

 Small Canadian business owners who appoint an accountant to prepare “Notice to Reader” financial statements.
 These are also called “NRTs”, “Compilation Engagements”, and “year-end financial statements”.

-If your year-end financial statements are not “Audited/Reviewed” by an accountants in Mississauga, it can cause a negative impact to you and your business.
+If your year-end financial statements are not “Audited/Reviewed” by an accountants Mississauga, it can cause a negative impact to you and your business.

 2. What do you call these changes?